 - establish a steering committee to coordinate the activities of the Forum and its working groups.

 Additionally, participants adopted a communication to the Intergovernmental Group on Bananas and Tropical Fruits (IGG), the participation in which is restricted to government representatives.
 The statement was presented at the session of the IGG that began one day after the forum.
-The IGG welcomed the establishment of the Forum and recommended that the next forum be held in conjunction with its next session in 2011.
+The IGG welcomed the establishment of the Forum and recommended that the next forum would be held in conjunction with its next session in 2011.

-The complete report of the Forum can be found here.
+Complete report of the Forum

-A list of all the documents used for discussion during the Forum can be found here.
+Documents used for discussion during the Forum